preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/index.rst

 .. image:: action-menu-settings-new.png

 + **Components**: This column lists the Components that can be displayed in the Action Menu.
-"My Sites" and "Notification Panel" has additional settings, see below.
+"My Teams" and "Notification Panel" has additional settings, see below.
 + **Display**: You can decide which Components to display, and how: "Pinned" - is default, an Icon will be displayed; "Hidden" - if you don't want the Component to be available; "Menu" - if you want to display the Component in the menu (the three standing dots) instead as an Icon.
 + **Order**:  You can decide the order for the Components you're displaying, from left to right.